-We are looking for passionate people with a `can-do` attitude who are driven by the desire to make a difference and who have the ability to recognise the wishes and needs of vulnerable adults and communicate effectively using different methods according to people`s needs.
+We are looking for passionate people who with a `can-do` attitude who are driven by the desire to make a difference and who have the ability to recognise the wishes and needs of vulnerable adults and communicate effectively using different methods according to people`s needs.

 You will need to be able to work shifts as part of a rota system which will include weekend and bank holiday working.
 You must be able to work as part of a team to deliver an excellent service to the people we support and be flexible in your approach to work.
 You will have a commitment to equality and diversity and take a positive approach to supporting people with learning disabilities.

 In return for your hard work and commitment, we offer a benefits package which includes: